KatsaraVasiliki/RT_regressor/README.md

 # CMM-RT
-This code implements methods for the accurate prediction of Retention Times (RTs) for a given Chromatographic Method (CM) using machine learning, as described in:
+This code implements methods for the accurate prediction of Retention Times (RTs) for a given Chromatographic Method (CM) using Transfer learning

+The model trained with the SMRT dataset is inspired by
 > García, C.A., Gil-de-la-Fuente, A., Barbas, C. et al. Probabilistic metabolite annotation using retention time prediction and meta-learned projections.
 J Cheminform 14, 33 (2022). https://doi.org/10.1186/s13321-022-00613-8.